What is genuine humility?

 1. Praise and thank God for every accomplishment, ability, and blessing. – Recognize that everything is a gift.
 Everything!
 Each talent, gift, possession, and relationship is a blessing from the hand of a loving God.

-2. Always do your best. – You are only a steward (manager) of each gift you’ve been given.
+2. Do your best.
+Always. – You are only a steward (manager) of each gift you’ve been given.
 Excellence is an important part of humility, using every blessing to glorify God as a humble act of gratitude and praise.

-3. Use your gifts to serve others. – God gives time, health, wealth, abilities, and talents so they can be used to glorify Him and benefit others.
+3. Serve others with your gifts. – God gives time, health, wealth, abilities, and talents so they can be used to glorify Him and benefit others.
 Those with genuine humility use their gifts to serve and bless others.